jkougoulos/Kolokythi.OData.LINQPadDriver/README.md

 ### Password
 The password to use in combination with the above defined username.
 When Default username is used, password can be left empty.
-Note: Passwowrd will be encrypted with WindowsDPAPI, therefore if the .linq file is transferred to a different host, password needs to be defined again.
+Note: Password will be encrypted with WindowsDPAPI, therefore if the .linq file is transferred to a different host, password needs to be defined again.
 As a workaround, one may specify username empty and provide "Authorization" as additional header with based64 encoded the string "username:password"

 ### Certificate file
 Path to a .pfx file containing the certificate and private key